 LITR 264 Global/Postcolonial Literature and Theory.
-Comparative study of literature and theory concerning colonial, postcolonial, third world, and diasporic cultures and communities.
-May include such topics as education and the colonial/postcolonial condition; intellectual culture and imperialism; the politics of tourism, identity and diaspora; travel, migration, and globalization; and trauma, genocide, and historical fiction.
+Comparative study of literature and theory concerning Colonial, Postcolonial, Third World, and diasporic cultures and communities.
+May include such topics as education and the Colonial/Postcolonial condition; intellectual culture and imperialism; the politics of tourism, identity and diaspora; travel, migration and globalization; and trauma, genocide and historical fiction.
 Counts as diversity elective for majors.
 Cross-listed with LITR 364.
 Literary and Rhetorical Mode of Inquiry (QLR).
 3 semester credit hours.
-Literature Core Elective.
+Literature Core elective.
+Typically offered: Spring Term; Odd Years.

 LITR 266 Studies in the Novel.
 Critical study of selected novels, with emphasis on British and American writers and forms in English; theories of the novel as literary genre.
 Literary and Rhetorical Mode of Inquiry (QLR).
 3 semester credit hours.
-Literature Core and Writing Intensive.
+Literature Core elective.
+Writing Intensive.
+Typically offered: Spring Term; Odd Years.